RocketFuel-BlockChain-Inc/rocketfuel-readme/readme.md

 3. { type: 'iframe', message: 'iframe closed' }

-Rocketfuel, after processing payment send data to your callback-url Need validate it by it using [rocketfuel-php-sdk](https://bitbucket.org/rocketfuelblockchain/rocketfuel-php-sdk/)
+After a payment is processed Rocketfuel sends data (payload) to a shop callback URL.
+It's needed to validate the data by using [rocketfuel-php-sdk](https://bitbucket.org/rocketfuelblockchain/rocketfuel-php-sdk/)

-# Using php sdk
+# Using PHP SDK for callbacks

 # install php sdk